SWAPA Scholarship Scheme

 About SWAPA

-Professor John Hearnshaw introduced SWAPA in 2014 as a program to recognise and reward ten high-achieving secondary school students with a passion for astronomy by sending them to the annual RASNZ conference
+Professor John Hearnshaw introduced SWAPA in 2014 as a program to recognise and reward ten high-achieving secondary school students with a passion for astronomy by sending them to the annual RASNZ conference.

 Each year, the Society invites students from all New Zealand secondary schools to compete in a short essay competition, explaining why they would like to attend the conference.
-For the first three years of SWAPA, selected students received a waived registration fee and a free banquet dinner ticket, thanks to a donation from Graham Blow.
-In 2018, Michael Snowden's generous contribution allowed the SWAPA scheme to cover students' travel, accommodation, registration, and banquet expenses.
+For the first three years of SWAPA, selected students received a waived registration fee and a free conference dinner ticket, thanks to a donation from Graham Blow.
+In 2018, Michael Snowden's generous contribution allowed the SWAPA scheme to cover students' travel, accommodation, registration, and conference dinner expenses.
 The University of Canterbury Foundation now administers Snowden's donation, which is expected to provide continued support for SWAPA students in perpetuity.